creative-connections/Bodylight-docs/reference/usage/customizebodylight1.md

 ## Embeding existing v1.0 apps

-V1.0 apps are exported as single HTML files.
+Bodylight.js v1.0 apps are exported as single HTML files.
 This HTML can be embedded as iframe into web page.

-## Manual interaction opr customization with v1.0 app
+## Manual interaction and customization with v1.0 app
 Interaction between v1.0 app and other components or v2.0 app can be done using following example:

   1. Export BJP into Application HTML (do not set 'minimize')